Why is Empathy an Important Part of Workplace Communication?

 It’s partly because of the nature of charity work where you may be helping people who are vulnerable.
 So, you need empathy for the cause, but also the ability to understand others who are in need so that you can work with them in ways that are sensitive and appropriate.

 And it’s partly because charities benefit from a diverse workforce which includes volunteers from all walks of life—and where many employees have entered the sector from a variety of careers, bonded often by a commitment to the cause that’s come from personal experience.
-It means you’ll do best in our sector if you’re an empathetic type of person who’s interested in learning from others whose experience is different to your own.
+It means you’ll do best in our sector if you’re an empathetic type of person who’s interested in learning from others whose experience is different from your own.

 Don't miss another post, sign up to our weekly newsletter